openalea/openalea.rtfd.io/doc/tutorials/visualea/beginner.rst

    .. image:: ./images/beginner/step4.1.PNG
       :width: 40%

 #.
-Click "OK" and the buttons will appear in the workshop
+Click "OK" and the buttons will appear in the workspace

 #.
-Modify the graph as follow
+Double click **simple_tree** and modify the graph as follow

    * Connect input 0 and 1 to the X and Y nodes
    * Connect input 2 and 3 to a minus node ``openalea.math.-``, and connect the result